madeden/blogposts/juju-vsphere/00-introduction.md

 Until very recently, it was not so easy.
 You could do it, but well, you had to spend the time to do some manual tweaks here and there, adjust hostnames...
 Most of the roadbumps were due to a simple thing: VMWare has always refused to use Cloud Init, the de-facto standard to bootstrap VMs in pretty much any other solution.

-Because this was a common request, the team has spent a fair amount of time improving the UX of Juju for vSphere, and I am pleased to say that it now works pretty well, including activating GPUs to continue our tour of nVidia's goodness !!!
+The team has spent a fair amount of time improving the UX of Juju for vSphere, and I am pleased to say that it now works pretty well, including activating GPUs to continue our tour of nVidia's goodness !!!

 Let's see what the UX looks like now!